Mikeblanchard/Covid_Project/README.md

 ## Primary Analysis

 Our analysis aims to study the impact of obesity on the mortality of covid-19 infected patients.
 Our hypothesis is that people suffering from Obesity have a lower recovery rate.
-An additonal impact that we would like to uncover is the
+An additonal impact that we would like to uncover is the impact of Artificial sweetners to covid infected deaths.

 ## Database Sketch